On device

 Subscriptions are processed by Apple In-App Purchase.
 SwiftTerm uses purchase and entitlement status to unlock premium features.
 Payment information is handled by Apple, not by SwiftTerm.

-Analytics are opt-in.
-The app includes an allow-listed telemetry layer that rejects hostnames, commands, key material, emails, IP addresses, and other sensitive values.
+The app includes a privacy-first analytics layer that must be opted into before use.
+It rejects hostnames, commands, key material, emails, IP addresses, and other sensitive values.
 No advertising identifier or cross-app tracking is used.

 CloudKit sync, team collaboration, marketplace distribution, and production AI execution are planned features.
 They are not active data-transfer features in the current build and will need updated privacy review before launch.

 If you contact support, include only the details needed to diagnose the issue.
+Email privacy questions to privacy@swiftterm.app.
 Do not send passwords, private keys, hostnames, IP addresses, access tokens, or production command output through public issue reports.